-It is a pleasure to present the 2000 Biennial Report for the Nebraska Resources Development Fund.
-Once again this fund has proven to be an important, effective and stable means for providing state financial assistance for development of sound water resources projects in Nebraska.
-The Fund, now in its 26th year, also provides an outstanding example of creative federal-state-local partnerships for project planning, design, and funding.
+It is a pleasure to present the 2006 Biennial Report for the Nebraska Resources Development Fund.
+This fund continues to be an important, effective and stable means for providing state financial assistance for development of sound water resources projects in Nebraska.
+The Fund, now in its 32nd year, also provides an outstanding example of creative federal-state-local partnerships for project planning, design, and funding.

-To date Nebraska Resources Development Fund projects have been sponsored or cosponsored by eighteen Natural Resources Districts, five irrigation districts, eleven municipalities, and one county.
-A number of the projects have been tied to Corps of Engineers Section 205 flood control projects or the Natural Resources Conservation Service's small watershed projects to stretch funding as far as possible.
+To date Nebraska Resources Development Fund projects have been sponsored or co-sponsored by nineteen Natural Resources Districts, six irrigation districts, twelve municipalities, and one county.
+A number of the projects have been tied to Corps of Engineers Section 205 flood reduction projects or the Natural Resources Conservation Service's P.L.
+566 Small Watersheds Program to stretch funding as far as possible.
 Flood control projects continue to demonstrate their effectiveness year after year, while the public is heavily utilizing recreation facilities many of the projects provide.
-With a growing demand for water-based recreation, the importance of adequate inflow and excellent water quality are key factors in project planning and are fully considered to assure broad and long-term benefits.
+With a growing demand for water-based recreation, the importance of adequate inflow and excellent water quality are key factors in project planning and are fully considered to assure broad- and long-term benefits.

-A special thanks to the Legislature, with Governor Johann's support, for continuing to provide funding for this very important program for the State of Nebraska.
+A special thanks to the Legislature, with Governor Heineman's support, for continuing to provide funding for this very important program for the State of Nebraska.
 The Department of Natural Resources looks forward to working with sponsors during the next biennium to ensure local needs and opportunities are met with environmentally sound projects.